MADESH122/postin/README.md

 After successfully created a Account

 <!-- login -->
-now go to >login  enter usernam and password >login
+now go to >login  enter username and password >login

 <!--add a image -->
 now go to > add image and click "choose File"